Bhawani-Rabisankar-Sahoo/Multiple_regression/README.md

 Then I went for Hyperparameters in Xgboost and tested RandomSearchCV and

-GradientSearchCV in which GradientSearchCV has **90.833%** efficiency  and RandomSearchCV
+GridSearchCV in which GridSearchCV has **90.833%** efficiency  and RandomSearchCV

 has **91%** efficiency so I went for RandomizedSearchCV.